dipankardas011/jaeger-operator/v2/README.md

 --
 1. Compare the newly created default jaeger via operator and the manifest you cretaed and compare the changes
 2. find the yaml template for the jaeger v2 configuration
-3. try out all the possible configurations for jaeger v1
 4. try out the new configurations opetions and try them out
 5. figure out the controller archietecture